MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 In the HPA resource, we recommend setting the minimum and maximum replica count.
 The values constrain the autoscaling bounds.

-HPA can scale based on the CPU utilization, memory usage, and custom metrics.
-Only CPU utilization is provided out of the box.
+ The HPA can scale based on CPU usage, memory usage, and custom metrics.
+Only CPU usage is provided out of the box.
 The `HorizontalPodAutoscaler` definition specifies target values for the metrics.
-For instance, the spec sets a target CPU utilization.
-While pods are running, the HPA controller uses Kubernetes Metrics API to check each pod's CPU use.
-It compares that value against the target utilization and calculates a ratio.
+For instance, the spec sets the target CPU usage.
+While pods are running, the HPA controller uses the Kubernetes Metrics API to check each pod's CPU usage.
+It compares that value against the target usage and calculates a ratio.
 It then uses the ratio to determine whether pods are overallocated or underallocated.
 It relies on the Kubernetes scheduler to assign new pods to nodes or remove pods from nodes.

-There might be a race condition where HPA checks before a scaling operation completes.
+There might be a race condition where the HPA checks before a scaling operation finishes.
 The outcome might be an incorrect ratio calculation.
-For details, see [Cooldown of scaling events](/azure/aks/concepts-scale#cooldown-of-scaling-events).
+For more information, see [Cooldown of scaling events](/azure/aks/concepts-scale#cooldown-of-scaling-events).

 If your workload is event-driven, a popular open-source option is [Kubernetes event-driven autoscaling (KEDA)](https://github.com/kedacore/keda).
-Consider KEDA if an event source, such as message queue, drives your workload, rather than your workload being CPU- or memory-bound.
+Consider KEDA if an event source, such as message queue, drives your workload, rather than your workload being CPU-bound or memory-bound.
 KEDA supports many event sources or scalers.
-You can find a list of event sources that KEDA can scale at [KEDA scalers](https://keda.sh/#scalers).
+Use the list of event sources that KEDA can scale at [KEDA scalers](https://keda.sh/#scalers).
 The list includes the [Azure Monitor scaler](https://keda.sh/docs/latest/scalers/azure-monitor/), which is a convenient way to scale KEDA workloads based on Azure Monitor metrics.

 ### Cluster autoscaler